heyomidk/godot-mrp-120275/README.md

 Errors do not spam with with Godot 4.7-rc1.

 ### Other notes
 - The errors only appear when the default font uses `MSDF`.
-Turn `MSDF` off and they stop.
 - The error appears to be intermittent.
 Because this repo spams labels you can see the number of errors varies with each run.

 <br>